 In the aftermath of the war, Britain faced a financial crisis.
 In contrast, the United States was in the midst of an economic boom.
-The process of decolonization accelerated with the independence Britain granted to India, Pakistan and Ceylon in 1947.
+The process of decolonisation accelerated with the independence Britain granted to India, Pakistan and Ceylon in 1947.

 American foreign policy became a Global chess game with the Soviets.
-The need to form a united front against the Soviet threat compelled the US and Britain to cooperate in helping to form NATO with their European allies.
+The need to form a united front against the Soviet threat compelled the US and Britain to cooperate in helping to shape NATO with their European allies.
 Only during the Suez crisis when French and British troops invaded Egypt over its nationalisation of the canal did the cold war partnership waver.

-The Anglo-French invasion of the canal zone ended in ignominy after just eight days of fighting.
+The Anglo-French invasion of the canal zone ended in disgrace after just eight days of fighting.
 Ostensibly the ceasefire was ordered by the United Nations, but was in fact, dictated by the Americans.
 The action threatened to destabilise the strategically vital region, and strengthen Soviet links with liberation movements around the world.
 It raised global tensions in an age dominated by the nuclear arms race and recurring superpower crises.
 More viscerally, it was viewed with by America with distaste as a nakedly imperial exercise in a post-imperial age.
 Britain backed down.
 Grudgingly.
 The golden age of Anglo American accord was over.

 British Prime Minister Harold Macmillan famously quipped that it was Britain’s historical duty to guide the power of the United States as the ancient Greeks had the Romans.
 He endeavoured to broaden the “special relationship” beyond Churchill’s conception of an English-Speaking Union into a more inclusive “Atlantic Community”.
-His key theme was the interdependence of the nations of the Free World.
-It was one that Kennedy subsequently took up and one that, thankfully remains the dominant political spirit in both nations today.
+His principal theme was the interdependence of the nations of the Free World.
+It was one that Kennedy subsequently took up and one that, thankfully remains the dominant political spirit in both countries today.

 Please see here for my other blogs on “Bundles for Britain” http://www.englishmanlovesamerica.com/anglo-american-heroes-edward-r-murrow/